 A Ι. Dragoumi 5, Αthens

 The information contained in this website is for general information purposes only.
-The information is provided by the Fulbright Foundation Greece and while we endeavor to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, services, or related graphics contained on the website for any purpose.
+The information is provided by the Fulbright Foundation Greece.
+While we endeavor to keep the information up-to-date and correct, we make no representations or guaranties of any kind, expressly or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the website or the information, services, or related graphics contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.

-Through this website you are able to link to other websites which are not under the control of the Fulbright Foundation Greece.
-We have no control over the nature, content and availability of those sites.
-The inclusion of any links does not necessarily imply a recommendation or endorse the views expressed within them
+Through this website you are able to link to other websites that are not under the control of the Fulbright Foundation Greece.
+We have no control over the nature, content, and availability of those sites.
+The inclusion of any links does not imply a recommendation or endorsement of the views expressed within them.